dev-hedgehog/product-editor/README.txt

 5.

 == Changelog ==
+= 1.0.9 =
+* bugfix: menu item was not shown for shop manager role
+* added Portuguese - BRAZIL translate

 = 1.0.8 =
 * added the ability to set a zero price.
 * added the ability to not change products with a zero price in bulk editing.